Tomi-beloved/BioinformHER-project/Stage 4/reports/Website guide.md

 **Visualization:** Results are shown in bar plots and scatter plots, enabling users to explore relationships between genes and pathways.

-**Download Results:** Users can download enrichment results and visualizations in various formats (e.g., CSV, PDF, PNG) for further analysis.
+**Download Results:** Users can download enrichment results and visualizations in various formats (e.g., PDF, PNG) for further analysis.

 The ShinyGO 1.0 website is easy to navigate, with visualization and options to help users interpret and explore functional enrichment data.